LeCoderCat/ssh-cisco-devices/README.md

 # ssh-cisco-devices
 Example code to SSH and perform CLI commands on Cisco Devices.
 The files included on this repository contain examples on loging in using paramiko package to SSH on DNA Center and Prime infrastructure and execute command(s).
+After the commands are executed, the output of the result shows on the CLI of the device that is running the script.

 ## How to run
 All the scripts should be run on the terminal on a device that has python 2 and the required python packages installed.